yang-guangliang/yang-guangliang.github.io/index.md

 I am currently an Assistant Professor at the School of Computer Science at Fudan University.

-My research focuses on computer code security and AI security.
+My research focuses on computer and AI security.
 I am particularly passionate about devising and improving security verification and mitigation approaches for practical and real-world utilization.
 Our mission is to bridge the gap between cutting-edge security research and the development of effective and reliable security systems.

-<span style="color:blue">*I am looking for students interested in computer security.
+<span style="color:blue">*I am looking for students interested in computer and AI security.
 Please feel free to contact me!*</span>

 <em> Office: Room D6013, NO.2 Interdisciplinary Building, Shanghai 200438</em>
 <em> E-Mail: yanggl at fudan.edu.cn</em>